KeithBremer/syllabus/db/week-1/lesson.md

 LIKE is case sensitive in many SQL implementations so to make a case insensitive match you should either convert the tested value to either all upper or all lower case, for example:

-`lower(name) LIKE '%b%'`    matches any name that contains the letter B or b
+`lower(name) LIKE '%b%'`    matches any name that contains the letters B or b

 Note: PostgreSQL also has the non-standard operator ILIKE that can perform a case-insensitive comparison - but avoid this to make code more portable.